 “You will probably begin to notice a difference in your work or study process within a day or two.
 True mastery of the technique takes from seven to twenty days of constant use.”

 The final piece of the system is dealing with interruptions.
 There are two types of interruptions: internal and external.

-Internal interruptions are thoughts that are distracting you from working.
+Internal interruptions are thoughts that distract you from working.
 With this system, if they are important tasks, you are supposed to write them down on your to-do sheet so that you can be sure they will get done later.

 External interruptions are from other people and things (phones, emails, etc.).
-The pomodoro system suggests to deal with such interruptions as quickly as possible.
-Tell the people who want your attention now to come back later or promise them you’ll call them back as soon as you can (on a break).
+The Pomodoro system suggests dealing with such interruptions as quickly as possible.
+Tell the people who want your attention now to return later or promise to call them back as soon as possible (on a break).
 In the meantime, get back to work.

 8. Give yourself a deadline

 Parkinson’s law states that “work expands so as to fill the time available for its completion”.

 This means if you give yourself too much time to finish something or if you don’t think it matters when you finish it, it will take longer to do.
 Either you’ll procrastinate because you know you can do it quickly, or it’ll become increasingly complex, resulting in accomplishing something other than what you set out to do.